abdelrahmanzohair/abdulrahmanzohair/README.md

 - 👋 Hi, I’m @abdulrahmanzohair
-- 👀 I’m interested in Embedded Software Engineer
+- 👀 I’m interested in Embedded Software Engineering
 - 🌱 I’m currently learning Mechatronics and Robotics Engineering
 - 💞️ I’m looking to collaborate on Programming
 - 📫 How to reach me ...
 On LinkedIn https://www.linkedin.com/in/abdulrahman-zohair/